Endogen/OpenCryptoBot/commands.md

 None

 **Description**
-Shows information about the author / developer  of this Telegram bot and about the bot itself.
+Show informations about the author / developer of this Telegram bot and about the bot itself.

 **Syntax**
 `/about`